THERE IS GOOD NEWS IN BUSINESS:

 The Village Market in Sooke BC deserves mention for a unique twist - a "Puppy Park" enclosure for your small dog, just outside the store.
 Walk your dog and shop on the same trip. :-)

 The Staples office supply store on Aurora North in Seattle WA is pleasingly different.
 Walk in the front door and you can quickly see where every department is.
 (Why is that so rare?
-(Most Staples stores are definitely not like that - in fact the bureaucracy reduced signage that might have helped customers find things in its standard stores - believe it or not they removed signage because customers said the stores were too cluttered, undoubtedly meaning product displays.)
+Most Staples stores are definitely not like that - in fact the bureaucracy reduced signage that might have helped customers find things in its standard stores - believe it or not they removed signage because customers said the stores were too cluttered, undoubtedly meaning product displays but the bureaucracy didn't listen well.)

 A year-round Christmas store located in the middle of nowhere?
 Many people would predict it has as much chance of succeeding as a tropical flower during a northern White Christmas.
 Yet David Mikalishen's "Country Christmas Store" in Westwold, a small settlement near Highway 97 in the Caribou area of BC, is thriving.
 Granted, the highway has a lot of traffic, a good airport is nearby (people fly in to shop!), and in the summer he sells some other merchandise.
 But it seems he succeeds because he has a very large selection of better and different product thus is a destination, and because he provides great service.
 (Reference the Vancouver Sun of December 24, 2003.)